aphrodoe/aphrodoe/README.md

-- 👋 Hi, I’m @Dj-257
+👋 Hi, I’m @Dj-257

-I am mostly a wannabe guy rather than an actual developer.
+I am mostly a wannabe guy rather than an actual developer. <br>
-However, I sometimes design web pages.
+However, I sometimes design web pages. <br>

-- otaku
+Also an Otaku

 <!---